 A local tree care expert can advise a you about the variety of orange tree that thrives in your location.
 Below is general information about the types of orange trees.

-There are two kinds of cultivars:
+There are two kinds of cultivars: early season and late season.

-The early season cultivars are the best type for areas where infrequent freezes occur such as the gulf states and northern Florida.
+The early season cultivars are the best type for areas where infrequent freezes occur such as the Gulf states and northern Florida.
 They bear fruit prior to December.
 Late season cultivars bear fruit after December through March.

 The Valencia orange is considered a late season cultivar because it is a summer fruit.
 Normally, oranges are a winter fruit.